Three gorgeous, less crowded and more affordable alternatives to Dubrovnik

 How to get to Zadar

-Zadar has an international airport (IATA code: ZAD), situated approximately 10 kilometres east of Zadar’s Old Town.
+Zadar has an international airport (Official website, IATA code: ZAD, Google Maps location), situated approximately 10 kilometres east of Zadar’s Old Town.

 There are regular flights from/to many European countries and frequent bus services between the airport and the city centre.
 That ticks on all fronts for Zadar too.

-Are you planning to visit Split, Šibenik or Zadar and have any questions we didn’t answer?
-Have you been to either and can add any tips?
-Please leave a comment below.
+Are you planning to visit Split, Sibenik or Zadar and have any questions we didn’t answer?